clairebear1135/clairebear1135/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 An associate's and later a bachelor's degree
 - 🌱 I’m currently learning ...
-HTML, CSS & JS
+Frontend Stack
 - 👯 I’m looking to collaborate on ...
 Discord apps
 - 🤔 I’m looking for help with ...
 Algebra
 - 💬 Ask me about ...
-Simple HTML & CSS
+Simple HTML, CSS & JS
 - 📫 How to reach me: ...
 Through email
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
 I've been using computers since I was 11 years old